Users

 Specifies the default and custom profile properties for a user.

-Custom attributes may contain HTML tags.
+Custom attributes can contain HTML tags.
 It's the client's responsibility to escape or encode this data before displaying it.
 Use best-practices to prevent cross-site scripting.

 city